 In addition, it is possible to create an individual general ledger scheme under the 'Master Payroll Settings'.
 You then have three options:

-When creating a new individual scheme, we recommend that you copy the lines (general ledger accounts) from the standard scheme which Nmbrs has available.
-If you copy the lines, you can adjust all general ledger accounts and wage codes after copying.
+When creating a new individual scheme, we recommend that you copy the rules (general ledger accounts) from the standard scheme which Nmbrs has available.
+If you copy the rules, you can adjust all general ledger accounts and wage codes after copying.

-If you link lines from the general ledger accounts to another / Master general ledger account scheme you cannot adjust wage codes or delete general ledger accounts, but general ledger numbers can be adjusted.
-An adjustment in the general ledger account scheme of which the lines are linked automatically generates the same adjustment in the new general ledger account scheme.
+If you link GL rules from the general ledger accounts to another / Master general ledger account scheme you cannot adjust wage codes or delete general ledger accounts, but general ledger numbers can be adjusted.
+An adjustment in the general ledger account scheme of which the rules are linked automatically generates the same adjustment in the new general ledger account scheme.

 3. Starting with an empty scheme